dareoyeleke/SQL-ENGINEERING/README.md

   5) **Optimal Skills for Job Market Value --**  - AWS, Spark, SQL and Python come in at the highest annual salary rates at $165,000 (USD).
 Closely followed by PowerBI at number 5 with an annual salary rate of $150,000 (USD).
 The lower end of the spectrum come in at SQL, Excel and Word for $50,000 (USD) and lastly SQL and Excel at $45,000(USD).
 This shows even with the same skills, salary growth in the field as a data analyst is not only realistic, but very consistent due to the number of jobs avaialble per skill with different salary ranges

-### Closing Thoughts
+### Closing Thoughts 🧠
 ```
 This project enhanced my SQL skills by a lot, I had previously tried to learn SQL on my own and while I made progress,
 it was discouraging just learning it without a game plan or something to work towards.
-Having Luke Barousse guide me and give me realistic examples and real world application projects related to SQL was really monumental to my understanding and motivation to learning SQL.
+Having Luke Barousse guide me and give me realistic examples and real world application projects related to SQL
+was really monumental to my understanding and motivation to learning SQL.
 This project also gave me an idea of how SQL and other skills such as Python and Python libraries such as numpy,
-pandas and skills such as Pyspark which involve having to specialize give me hope that guided effort in this field can be rewarded with good pay.
-Especially in a world reliant on technology,
+pandas and skills such as Pyspark which involve having to specialize give me hope that guided effort in this field
+can be rewarded with good pay.
-therefore data, with SQL and the skills highlighted in this project I realize I'm working towards something that will pay off as I put more effort and specialize in my specific career path
+Especially in a world reliant on technology,therefore data, with SQL and the skills highlighted in this project,
+I realize I'm working towards something that will pay off as I put more effort and specialize in my specific career path
 ```